operator-playground-io/Jenkins-operator-tile/cover.md

 In this tutorial,we are going to cover following topics:

 1. Install Jenkins Operator and verify its successful installation.
-2. Create Jenkins Instance and verify status of pods and services.
+2. Create Jenkins Instance and verify status of Pods and services.
 3. Manually Update Plugins.
 4. Access Jenkins Dashboard and create Jenkins Pipeline.
 5. Cleanup Operator.